 - A complimentary copy of any new recording produced by the choir.

-- Two issues of Music @ Saint Bartholomew’s magazine by post.
+- All issues of Music @ Saint Bartholomew’s magazine published while membership is valid.

 Gold (€150 per annum)